cincheo/jsweet/doc/jsweet-language-specifications.md

 -   `java.lang.String` corresponds to the JavaScript `string`. (not per say a primitive type, but is immutable and used as the class of string literals in Java)

-A direct consequence of that conversion is that it is not possible in JSweet to safely overload methods with numbers or chars/strings.
-For instance, the methods `pow(int, int)` and `pow(double, double)` will be considered as the same method at runtime and should not have different implementations for that reason.
-Also, there will be no difference between `n instanceof Integer` and `n instanceof Double`, because it both means `typeof n === ’number’`.
-These behavior ensure low impedance between JSweet programs and JavaScript ones.
+A direct consequence of that conversion is that it is not always possible in JSweet to safely overload methods with numbers or chars/strings.
+For instance, the methods `pow(int, int)` and `pow(double, double)` may raise overloading issues.
+With a JSweet context, the transpiler will be able to select the right method, but the JavaScript interoperability may be a problem.
+In short, since there is no difference between `n instanceof Integer` and `n instanceof Double` (it both means `typeof n === ’number’`) calling `pow(number, number)` from JavaScript will randomly select one implementation or the other.
+This should not be always a problem, but in some particular cases, it can raise subtle errors.
+Note that in these cases, the programmers will be able to tune the JavaScript generation, as it is fully explained in Section \[extension\].

 Examples of valid statements: